google/flax/docs/design_notes/lift.md

     For example, `in_vars = (["params"], True)` will cause the "params" collection to be put in the first group and all other collection to be put in the second group.

     For each PRNG sequence that is matched we seed a new PRNG sequence by calling `make_rng`.
-    This avoids the need to update the PRNG state after the lifted tranformation finishes.
+    This avoids the need to update the PRNG state after the lifted transformation finishes.

 3. *Transform specific lifting*

     `fn` is called with the variable and PRNG groups.
     JAX transform have varying signatures and lifting options.
 Arguably the cleanest example is `vmap`.
-    In the case of vmap the function arguments, rngs and variable collections are passed into a `jax.vmap` wrappped function.
+    In the case of vmap the function arguments, rngs and variable collections are passed into a `jax.vmap` wrapped function.

 4. *Scope reconstruction*